oznogon/gattaibushido-public/rules/01_intro.md

 6. Session Breakdown

+##### (SIDEBAR: The First Contact Session)

+> For your first time playing *Gattaibushido:FUSION!*, I ***strongly*** advise that you start the session with the **First Contact** scenario (detailed in the Coach rules section, p.
+SQUARP), and conclude that session with full-table character creation.
+First Contact is designed to serve as both a hands-on tutorial to the game's core mechanics and an interactive "Session Zero" live world-building experience.
+While not *required* to play the game, it can be invaluable for new campaigns and also for new players.
+See p.
+SQUARP for more information.

 ### 1. Session Setup

 First create the play space for the session.
 This includes setting up basic supplies (playing card Deck creation, writing utensils, tokens, index cards), passing out sheets (pilots, harmony tracker, etc), and determining where everyone is sitting.
 Some Special Considerations:

 **Jokers:** Leave the jokers out of the Deck for the moment.
 They'll be shuffled in shortly.

 **Seating Order:** Your seating order at the table is actually pretty important!
 Where you all sit determines your conflict initiative and flow order, since all action flows clockwise around the table from Coach (at least initially).
-If you have a few sessions under your wing and wish to strategize the order of your team’s actions, establishing a seating order is the way to do it - but make sure to do it before you get to the table, as that kind of meta-talk is generally discouraged during play. **Seating order for a session is locked in for the session once everyone completes the Team Salute (see below)!** However, Coach may allow a new group to change mid-game in the first session or two, as the Pilots learn how their abilities interact.
+If you have a few sessions under your wing and wish to strategize the order of your team’s actions, establishing a seating order is the way to do it - but make sure to do it before you get to the table, as that kind of meta-talk is generally discouraged during play. **Seating order for any active session is locked in once everyone completes the Team Salute (see below)!** However, Coach may allow a new group to change mid-game in the first session or two, as the Pilots learn how their abilities interact, and want to experiment with new seating configurations without having to wait 'til the next session.

 #### Starting Resources (First Session)